swaptacular/swpt_accounts/protocol.rst

    been successfully created, an `AccountUpdate`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.

-.. [#forbid-transfers] Server implementations SHOULD forbid incoming transfer for "scheduled for deletion" accounts.
+.. [#forbid-transfers] Server implementations SHOULD NOT accept incoming transfers for "scheduled for deletion" accounts.

 .. [#config-delay] How long this "some time" is, depends on how far int the past an `ConfigureAccount`_ message has to be, in order to